OfficialOpsly/Opsly/components/landing-page/README.md

 - `/logo-light.png` - Light mode logo
 - `/logo-dark.png` - Dark mode logo
-- `/automatic-favicon-no-bg.png` - The Automatic favicon
+- `/opsly-favicon-no-bg.png` - The Opsly favicon
 - `/purple-circle-wave-static.png` - The purple wave graphic used in hero and CTA sections
 - `/noise-texture.png` - Texture for dark mode cards
 - Project images (or replace with your own)